A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Error analysis

 Using \cref{eq:error_const}, the local truncation error of \mrimethod{} Euler from \cref{eq:SM-MRI-GARK_Euler} is

 Note that each tree in the summation in \cref{eq:error_const} contains at least one slow node.
-From \cref{eq:elem_diff_s}, a slow-colored vertex corresponds to a derivative of the surrogate model error appearing in an elementary differential.
-Suppose there exists an $\varepsilon$ independent of $H$ such that the derivatives satisfy
+From \cref{eq:elem_diff_s}, a slow-colored vertex corresponds to the surrogate model error or one of its derivatives appearing in an elementary differential.
+In order to quantify the error in the surrogate model, suppose there exists a (small) constant $\varepsilon$ such that: